-Performance to 31 December 2020
+Performance to 31 December 2022

-Over the course of 2020, the Fund's investment portfolio returned 3.6%.
-Performance over the three years to 31 December 2020 was 4.1% p.a.
+Over the course of 2022, the Fund's investment portfolio returned -12.7%.
+Performance over the three years to 31 December 2022 was 0.7% p.a.

-The table below gives the performance of the individual funds over periods to 31 December 2020.
+The table below gives the performance of the individual funds over periods to 31 December 2022.
 Performance is shown after the deduction of fees with the exception of LGIM and CBRE whose performance are shown before the deduction of fees.
-Total LGIM equity portfolio performance as reported by the manager is shown over longer periods due to the changes in the portfolio over the year.
-Since inception (30 October 2020) performance for the LGIM Future World Global Equity Index Funds (unhedged and hedged) is shown for information.
+Longer term performance of the LGIM equity funds and Insight funds is not currently available as the Fund has not been invested over that period.